 For example, the support site's first category displays three links: First Install, Reinstall and Settings.
 You might easily turn to any of these for VPN help, but the first of these contains nothing more than download links for the apps, and the Reinstall and Settings pages are focused on BullGuard's security apps, and don't reference the VPN at all.

 You could try searching for knowledgebase for keywords, but that doesn't help, either.
-When we searched for 'VPN', the site gave us only five articles, and even those were brief and distinctly short on detail.
+When we searched for 'VPN', the site gave us only 11 articles, just 6 were directly related to the VPN, and even those were brief and distinctly short on detail.

 The picture improved when we manually searched the support site for help.
 The Product Guides section included some simple tutorials which covered the basics on all platforms, and will help novice users.
 We'd like to see them better highlighted and accessible from the Search box, though, so users can find them more easily.